Ad Delivery Terms

 Insertion Bid: Advertiser-provided bids must be converted to a value per insertion decision.
 In delivery, all bids must be converted to insertion bids because the ad delivery system can only decide whether to insert which ad.
 The ad delivery system cannot guarantee a user response, like a click.
 The conversion may be implicit.
 An insertion bid can be computed as p(click|insertion)*MaxClickBid in a Cost-Per-Click ad system.

 Max Bid: An advertiser-provided bid.
 Sometimes called an Event Bid if bidding for another action, like a registration or a purchase, or a "Max Click Bid" if bidding for clicks.
-The Max Bid is the maximum the advertiser is willing to pay for the bidded action.
+The max bid is the maximum the advertiser is willing to pay for the bidding action.

 Complementary Bid: Also called "quality score."
 The system bids for ads in addition to the advertiser to control for user experience and other platform considerations like diversity or query relevance.

 Auction: The combination of an "allocation" and a "pricing" system in ads delivery systems.
-There are three auctions used in practice:
+There are three auctions used in practice.
+See Ads Auctions and Bids for more information.

 Billable action: The user event that, when it happens and is attributed to an ad, results in a fee billed to the advertiser.
 For example, for cost-per-click (CPC), the billable action is a click.
 Other common billable actions include insertions, impressions, and purchases.
 If the price was computed as "per insertion," then the price billed to an advertiser may need to be converted to a price "per billable action."
 For example, divide by the pCTR used to compute the insertion bid in the winning auction to get the billable click price.
 This conversion isn't necessary using a simple CPC design that doesn't convert click bids to insertion bids.